vegaprotocol/documentation/docs/concepts/vega-protocol.md

 * [Update market proposal](../tutorials/proposals/update-market-proposal.md): Guide to submitting a proposal to change a market using the command line

 ### Propose a new market
 Tokenholders can propose new markets, which then need to be voted on by other tokenholders.
 If the market proposal gets a majority of tokeholder support, then it will be enacted.
-The required majority is defined by the network parameter `governance.proposal.market.requiredMajority`.
+The required majority is defined by the network parameter `governance proposal market required majority`.

 A liquidity commitment is optional when proposing a market, but a market will not enter into continuous trading until its liquidity needs are met.